 Aged in stainless steel

 A grape varietal originating in Galicia Spain, Albarino (pronounced ahl-bah-REE-nyoh) is known for it’s distinctive aroma, light body, high acidity, and flavors of honeysuckle, lime, and vanilla.
-Our second vintage carries sweet aromas and flavors of peach, kiwi, and tropical fruits.
+Our third vintage carries sweet aromas and flavors of orange and tangerine.
 Try with spicy garlic shrimp.

 Tasting Notes: Pronounced Vee-on-YAY, this varietal is known for high alcohol, low acidity, and flavors of peach, apricot, and spice.
 Its recent rise in popularity has challenged the long-running worldwide monopoly of Chardonnay.
-Aromas of fresh flowers and fruits hint at something sweeter while the flavors surprise the tongue, tending towards the dry side.
-Our 2011 vintage mimics a true white Rhone with its aromatic intensity.
-Flavors of lime, orange blossom, and kiwi.
 A good wine, for sure.
 Try with spicy Thai cuisine or chilled shellfish.

 2010 Cabernet Franc